Joe Don Rooney

 Joe Don Rooney (born September 13, 1975) is an American musician.
 He is the lead guitarist and high octave harmony singer in the country music band Rascal Flatts.

-In addition to the electric guitar, Rooney plays the acoustic and bass guitars, as well as mandolin & banjo.
+In addition to the electric guitar, Rooney plays the acoustic and bass guitars, as well as mandolin and banjo.
 His influences include guitarists Chet Atkins, Eric Clapton and Jeff Beck.

 Biography

 Joe Don Rooney's first band formed in 1992 under the name Uncle Thumbtack.
 In addition to Rooney playing lead guitar and singing backup harmony, this band included bass guitarist Gregory Fitzgibbon, acoustic guitarist Erin Fitzgibbon, drummer Colin Frayser, and rhythm guitarist Jason.
 Like future bandmate Jay DeMarcus, he also played in Chely Wright's band before Rascal Flatts.
 Rooney frequently jammed with family member musicians Justin Speer, Tracy Conder, and Jeramy Essary (to whom he later dedicated "I'm Movin' On").

 In 2016, Rooney signed Dylan Brady to an artist development deal.
 Together, Brady and Rooney produced Brady's first single, "Shifting Gears," which was released in August 2018.
 In 2019, Rooney produced Brady's singles "Over Us" and "I Hate California."